Moebius2107/DataEngProject/README.md

 We stored our production data in a PostgreSQL Database with a Star Schema, with 3 dimension tables and a fact table.
 In our case, and more focused in our analysis the fact table did not have columns for facts and it is only a table with all the dimensions identifiers.

 We took the csv file produced after the staging data and we imported it to PostgreSQL.
-With that imported table we could create the 3 dimensions we are going to use in our case:
+With that imported table we could create the 3 dimensions we are going to use in our case.
+We are going to show captures of the Postgre UI where we can see queries to the different tables that we created.

 -Hackatons Dimension: